 https://oakgrovecenter.org/

-• Perris- WASC-accredited nonpublic school operating under the umbrella of the Oak Grove Center.
-Established in 2006, OGR provides five self-contained classes serving students ages 5-22 years old with emotional disturbance, learning disabilities, developmental disabilities, and Autism.
+• Oak Grove at the Ranch: Perris- WASC accredited nonpublic school operating under the umbrella of the Oak Grove Center.
+Provides five self-contained classes serving students ages 5-22 years old with emotional disturbance, learning disabilities, developmental disabilities, and Autism.
 Students are transported daily to and from school by facility vehicles, their families, the residential care program, or their home district.

 Port View Preparatory